aquelemiguel/parrot/README.md

 After installing the requirements below, simply run `cargo run`.

-## Testing

-Tests are available inside the `src/tests` folder.
-They can be ran by running `cargo test`.
-It's recommended that you run the tests before submitting you Pull Request.
-Increasing the test coverage is also welcome.

 ### Linux / MacOS
 The command below installs a C compiler, GNU autotools, Opus (Discord's audio codec), youtube-dl, FFmpeg and the SSL library for development.